 Genevieve Conti of Zapier describes mind maps as:

 …a visual way to organize your thoughts around one topic using words, colors, images and numbers to highlight ideas and draw connections.

 Mind maps also are a simple and intuitive way to brainstorm ideas and then expand upon those ideas with other associated concepts.
 This process improves brainstorming because the visual nature of the mind map allows you to see and explore the concepts with more depth.

-Lots of information can be shared and summarized quickly with the use of simple keywords and lines to establish associations between them.
+Lots of information can be shared and summarized quickly using simple keywords and lines to establish associations between them.

-You can learn more about the mind-mapping process itself here.
+You can learn more about the mind-mapping process here.

 But, back to Lucidchart.

-Lucidchart is a web application that can be used on Windows, Mac, iPhone/iPad and Android devices.
+Lucidchart is a web application used on Windows, Mac, iPhone/iPad, and Android devices.
 The user-friendly interface allows you to display ideas and associated concepts with keywords, images, and icons.
 And, you can add links to web pages or files to supplement your ideas.